-If you own a yacht or a motorboat you will undoubtedly be aware of the trade off between having a cheaper swinging mooring or a more expensive marina mooring.
-The savings achieved by keeping your boat on a swinging mooring will make this option very attractive indeed.
+If you own a yacht or a motorboat you will undoubtedly be aware of the trade off between a cheaper swinging mooring or a more expensive marina mooring.
+The savings achieved by keeping your boat on a swinging mooring will make this option very attractive.

-It is difficult to put a precise price on a marina berth as many marinas will price a berth based upon the size of the craft and the location of the marina.
-There are also other aspects of marina mooring which will incur extra costs.
-Lifting the boat out of the water, boat washing, electricity and dry stack storage will generally cost extra.
+It is difficult to put a price on a marina berth as many marinas will price a berth based upon the size of the craft and the location of the marina.
+There are also other aspects of marina mooring which will incur extra costs - for example, lifting the boat out of the water, boat washing, electricity and dry stack storage.

-Whilst these may seem like daunting costs, proper winter storage and out of water maintenance are essential to the longevity of any craft.
-Yachts and motor boats are considerable investments so it is worth paying to keep them in good shape.
-These services are available to those on swinging moorings however, marina membership will often come with perks such as discounts for these sorts of services.
+While these costs may sound daunting, proper winter storage and out-of-water maintenance are essential to the longevity of any craft.
+These services are available to those on swinging moorings - however, marina membership will often come with perks such as discounts for these sorts of services.

-Most modern boats are a wealth of gadgets and solutions for convenient living.
-As such, marinas should be equipped to help maintain these items.
+Most modern boats contain a wealth of gadgets and solutions for convenient living.
+As such, marinas are often equipped to match these standards.

-From facilities that you'd expect such as refuelling stations and electricity and water hook ups to other more modern facilities such as wifi, you'd expect your chosen marina to be able to cater for your needs.
+From facilities that you'd expect, such as refuelling stations, electricity and water hook ups - to other additional facilities such as Wi-Fi, you'd expect your chosen marina to be able to cater for your needs.
 Some facilities to look out for are:

-It's likely that your yacht is your prize possession.
-It's also likely that your yacht will be equipped with a lot of expensive equipment and some other personal possessions which hold value to opportunist thieves.
+It is likely that your yacht will contain expensive equipment and personal possessions which hold value to opportunist thieves.
 It's therefore important that your chosen marina has adequate security in place to protect your yacht and its contents.

 Security arrangements to look out for at a good marina include:

-Aside from the security provided by a marina, you could also invest in some security devices to help secure your craft.
+Aside from the security provided by a marina, you may also invest in security devices to help secure your craft.
 Theft of outboard motors is rife across the country.
-In this instance even something as simple as a chain could deter thieves and avoid losing a valuable bit of kit.
-Other security items such as hatch locks are simple solutions to keeping your craft secure.
+In this instance, something as simple as a chain could deter thieves.
+Other security items, such as hatch locks, are simple solutions to keep your craft secure.

-It is encouraging to know that there are police constabularies throughout the UK which have initiatives to crack down on marine related crime.
+Police constabularies throughout the UK run initiatives to crack down on marine related crime.
 Check with your local police constabulary to see what they're doing.
-Here are just two examples of what's being done:

 The golden anchor classification grades marinas based on their facilities and quality.
 A marina can sign up to be graded and will achieve a rating based on a points system from one to five golden anchors.
-The assessment process is rigorous therefore each golden anchor achieved is certainly earned!
-You can find out more by downloading the PDF below.
+The assessment process is rigorous therefore each golden anchor achieved is certainly earned.